OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:15

-Be very careful, then, how you live—not as unwise but as wise,
+Be very careful, then, how you live—acting wisely,

 ## Ephesians 5:16

-making the most of every opportunity, because the days are evil.
+making the most of every opportunity, because the times are challenging.

 ## Ephesians 5:17

-Therefore do not be foolish, but understand what the Lord’s will is.
+Therefore, do not be foolish, but seek to understand what the Lord’s will is.

 ## Ephesians 5:18